-It could be said that Horace's paintings are autobiographical in that they emerge of experiences, places, paintings and people that he has met on his travels (inasmuch as you can't 'meet' a painting).
+It could be said that Horace's paintings are autobiographical in that they emerge of experiences, places, paintings and people that he has met on his travels.
 His influences are eclectic and range from the naive stylised jungles of Henri Rousseau to the pop art paraphernalia of Peter Blake with bits of Mark Rothko, Kenneth Noland, Wayne Thiebaud or Joseph Cornell thrown into the mix.
 He is not averse to appropriating images from his favourite artists and subverting them to suit his own purpose in his own paintings.

 However, he has always been fascinated by traditional forms of iconography so each of his paintings has the concept of 'iconographic writing' at its centre.'
 Iconography' he says 'is like graffiti in that it is written/textualised' and serves a practical purpose.
 This also applies to iconic forms of political propaganda in which art reflects an ideology and is used as a tool to reinforce political rhetoric.
 Horace's aim in creating contemporary iconography is to question the narrative of the icon by reproducing and questioning its status and authority in a post-modern setting.